Bridging Local and Global Knowledge via Transformer in Board Games: Experiments

-Unlike in computer vision, where accuracy is commonly used as a benchmark to measure the performance of networks, our evaluation focuses on the playing strength in 9x9 Go.
-Specifically, we train each network using the Gumbel AlphaZero algorithm\footnote{Gumbel AlphaZero is a variant of the AlphaZero algorithm that accelerates training by using a smaller number of simulation counts.} \citep{danihelka_policy_2022} with 64 simulations based on an open-sourced AlphaZero framework \citep{wu_minizero_2024}.
+Unlike in computer vision, where accuracy is commonly used as a benchmark to measure the performance of networks, our evaluation focuses on the playing strength.
+Specifically, we train each network using the Gumbel AlphaZero algorithm \cite{danihelka_policy_2022} with 64 simulations based on an open-sourced AlphaZero framework \cite{wu_minizero_2024}.
 Each training generates a total of 1 million self-play games and includes 100,000 network optimization steps, requiring approximately 200 1080Ti GPU hours.
-For the evaluation, we compare our models to KataGo, where all models use the same simulation count of 2,000 for each move.
+For the evaluation, we compare our models against four KataGo models\footnote{These models are kata1-b6c96-s115648256, kata1-b10c128-s41138688, kata1-b10c128-s108710656, and kata1-b15c192-s798345984.} as reference opponents across a total of 2,000 games.

-From Table \ref{tab:simulation_paras}, models with a greater number of Transformer blocks than residual blocks, i.e., \texttt{6T}, \texttt{1R5T}, and \texttt{2R4T}, obtain a win rate of under 50\% against \texttt{KataGo}.
-This is likely due to the lack of convolutional layers which are crucial for capturing local patterns in the game of Go.
+From Table \ref{tab:simulation_paras}, models with an equal or greater number of Transformer blocks than residual blocks, i.e., \texttt{6T}, \texttt{1R5T}, \texttt{2R4T}, and \texttt{3R3T}, obtain a win rate of under 50\% against KataGo.
+This is likely due to the lack of convolutional layers which are crucial for capturing local patterns in board games.
 For CoAtNet-like models, as the number of consecutive Transformer blocks increases, we observe a corresponding decrease in strength.
 This result suggests that using a long sequence of Transformer blocks does not necessarily improve performance.
 Surprisingly, this contradicts findings from CoAtNet in computer vision, where using consecutive Transformer blocks is suggested to yield better results.
-The game of Go requires highly accurate positional information with local patterns, and the use of consecutive Transformer blocks may result in a loss of local information.
-For networks that interleave residual and Transformer blocks, \texttt{TRRRRT} performs the worst, likely due to the use of Transformer blocks at the beginning.
+For networks that interleave residual and Transformer blocks, starting with Transformer blocks, i.e., \texttt{TRRRRT} performs the worst.
 This indicates the importance of initially extracting local patterns before processing global patterns.
-On the other hand, \texttt{RRTRRT} achieves the highest win rate of 69.40\% against KataGo among all models.
+On the other hand, \texttt{RRTRRT} achieves the highest win rate of 60.80\% against KataGo among all models.
 We conjecture that this repeating pattern of \texttt{RRT} effectively balances the extraction of global information while simultaneously preserving local patterns.